Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - ventricles: either of 2 small, hollow spaces, one in each side of the heart, that force blood into the tubes leading from the heart to the other parts of the body.
 (Def 2: any of 4 spaces in the brain that contain cerebrospinal fluid)
 - rapier: a sword with a long, thin blade.
 (Def 2: used to describe humor or a remark that's extremely clever and funny.)
 - dross: something that has no use or no value.
-- admixtures: somethign that's added to something else.
+- admixtures: something that's added to something else.
 - vouchsafed: to tell or give something to someone.
 - beatific: appearing happy and calm, esp. in a holy way.
 - plenipotentiary: a person who has the authority to represent his/her country, esp. in another country.
-- impenitence/impenitent: not sorry or ashamed abouts omething bad you've done.
+- impenitence/impenitent: not sorry or ashamed about something bad you've done.
 - clots: an almost solid piece of something (e.g. blood clot).
 (Def 2: a stupid person.)
 - ordure: solid waste from the bowels of people/animals.
 - indiarubber: one name for the natural rubber that comes from the sap of rubber trees, grown in South America and India.